-The Georgia Department of Revenue placed three liens for unpaid incomes taxes on Marin and his wife between 2004 and 2008.
+The Georgia Department of Revenue placed three liens for unpaid income taxes on Marin and his wife between 2004 and 2008.
 All three liens, totaling $3,049, have been paid off.

-Marin has raised about $180,000 in political donations since 2002.
+Marin has raised more than $228,000 in political donations since 2001.
 Contributions broken down by election cycle: